PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part2.md

 ```
 ## What's an HBox?

 `HBox` is an example of a "layout" class.
-It's a `Region` type `Node` that holds other `Nodes` inside it.
+It's a `Region` subtype `Node` that holds other `Nodes` inside it.
 There are a number of different layout classes, like `BorderPane`, `ScrollPane`, `GridPane`, `VBox` and `HBox`.
 Each one has different characteristics and is designed for different methods of organizing their contents.

 `HBox` presents its contents in a horizontal row, with the first item at the far left and each new item added to the right.  `VBox` is similar except that it shows it's contents arranged vertically, from the top down.
 In this case, I've chosen to populate the contents of the `HBox` in its constructor.